autotelicum/grimoire/readme.md

 The program source code is in `grimoire.md`; `grimoire.coffee` is a generated extract.

 The project is maintained in `darcs` and updated via `darcs-to-git`.

+This project is currently the victim of [structured procrastination](http://www.structuredprocrastination.com/)…

+I will get back to it when I have something more _important_ to do.

 ### Dependencies